salmujaiwel/Covid-19_1M_Saudi_Tweets/README.md

 @author: Sultan Almujaiwel salmujaiwel@ksu.edu.sa
 ==================================================================
 This is a repository of some Arabic tweets.
 Please use the processed datasets for your own gain.
-However, you you should let the author know by email if you get results using these data.
+However, you should let the author know by email if you get results using these data.
 ==================================================================

  - Processed 100K Saudi Tweets on Covid-19 (sentiment anlaysis).